-Actually, I am a huge fan of traditional baby books and have enjoyed filling them out for all three of my sons.
-And while some say this is an outdated way to keep up with kids, I love the easy reference of their development.
-(How else would I have ever discovered my sons were all the same length, weight and head size at 9 months?)
+I am a huge fan of traditional baby books and have enjoyed filling them out for all four of my sons.
+And while some say this is an outdated way to record your baby’s memories, I love the easy reference of their development.
+(How else would I have discovered my sons were all the same length, weight, and head size at 9 months?)

-So today I would like to offer you some alternatives to using traditional hardcover baby books to record memories, but before I do, here are my 5 Favorite Things About Using a Baby Book:
+So today, I would like to offer you alternatives to using traditional hardcover baby books to record your baby’s memories.
+But before I do, here are my 5 Favorite Things About Using a Baby Book:

-- They provides structure for recording memories and milestones instead of leaving it to our own mood or whim!
+- They provide structure for recording memories and milestones instead of leaving it to our mood or whim!

-- They force us to print pics and keep them organized.
+- Baby books force us to print pics and keep them organized.